Top Ten Best Future Songs

-6. “Cruel Summer” written by Sara Dallin, Siobhan Fahey, Keren Woodward, Steve Jolley, Tony Swain and produced by Tony Swain, and Steve Jolley
+6. “Cruel Summer” Written By Sara Dallin, Siobhan Fahey, Keren Woodward, Steve Jolley, Tony Swain: Produced By Tony Swain, and Steve Jolley

 "Cruel Summer" was released by London records in the UK in 1983 and sung by the original trio of Bananarama, Sara Dallin, Siobhan Fahey, and Keren Woodward.
 In 1984 it was released in the USA where it was a huge success.
 The girls gained respect for their post punk fashion image (See video).